Unosquare-CoE-JavaScript/jhon-quinteros/README.md

 The `name` property of the function return the name defined or inferred of the function.

 Note: it won’t work if the anonymous function is sent as an argument to another function, the `name` property will return an empty string.

+# You don’t know JS yet SCOPE & ClOSURES

+## Chapter 1: What’s the Scope?

+The scope is a set of rules that is applied in the code to define where are placed the variables, function and blocks.
+A function can be assigned or passed around as a variable, but the variables that are access and hold doesn’t change, doesn’t matter where the function is executed.
+This feature is called closure.

+### Compiled vs Interpreted

+-	The compiled code follows a set of steps that convert the code into binary that computer can read.
+This process is only done once.
+-	The interpreted code goes line by line converting the code line into the binary and is processed.